 Probiotics containing Lactobacillus reuteri Prodentis are indicated in periodontitis patients as anti-infective therapy and as periodontal maintenance therapy post intervention.

-Their use is also indicated in pregnant women, smokers and patients at high risk of caries.
+Their use is also indicated in pregnant women, smokers and patients at high risk of dental caries.

 Probiotics containing Lactobacillus reuteri Prodentis administration may also be an alternative to the long-term use of chlorhexidine.